Slaters was a successful restaurant chain from the Victorian era until the 1950s. It became one of the largest catering companies in the world.

 McDonald’s did not practice vertical integration, but until it reached scale, it was unable to convince British suppliers to meet its exacting product specifications.
 McDonald’s was forced to open its own bread bun bakery in Britain.
 When the first McDonald’s outlet opened, the beef and buns were British, but onions were imported from California, cheese and much of the paperware from Germany, shake mix from the Netherlands, fish from Denmark, potatoes from Canada, apple pies from Oklahoma and sauces and pickles from New York.
 Much of the machinery and interior fittings were imported from the United States.

-McDonald’s was slow to take off in the UK for two reasons: not only did the company have a difficult time persuading British food processing companies to meet its requirements, but secondly, hamburgers had a reputation for low quality in Britain.
+Growth was slow to take off for two reasons: not only did McDonald’s have a difficult time persuading British food processing companies to meet its requirements, but secondly, hamburgers had a reputation for low quality in Britain.

 The first McDonald’s cinema advertisement appeared in 1975, and on local television a year later.